h12w/retracer/README.md

 retracer: URL Redirect Tracer
 =============================

-`h12.me/retracer` is a Go package that can trace any URL redirections regardless they are 3xx redirections or Javascript navigations (by Surf browser).
+`h12.me/retracer` is a Go package that can trace any HTTP(S) URL redirections regardless they are 3xx redirections, http-eqiv refreshes or Javascript navigations.

 Install
 -------